 |Friends of Monroe Park:|

 The Friends of Monroe Park began fundraising in February 1996 to contribute toward the construction of the park.
 While the Friends easily met its initial goal of $10,000, they continue fundraising to facilitate development of other facilities in the park.
 The group most recently contributed to the expansion of the playground.
-The next Friends of Monroe Park meeting will be held at 6:30 pm on Wednesday, February 26, 2014 at M & P Pizza in Morrisville VA.
+The next Friends of Monroe Park meeting will be held at 7 pm on Thursday July 24, at 7pm at the Mess Hall of the Gold Mining Camp Museum at Monroe Park.
+Jubilee planning and discussion about the gold panning/gem sluice are on the docket.
 The public is invited to attend these meetings with any questions, concerns and suggestions for the park.
 For more information, call the Monroe Park office at 540-752-5330.

 Volunteers are needed at Monroe Park for a variety of